Christian Saulsberry: Professional career

-Saulsberry was eligible for the 2020 NFL Draft but was not selected.
+Saulsberry was eligible for the 2020 NFL draft but was not selected.
 After not being on any team in the 2020 season, he was selected with the top pick by the Beasts in the Fan Controlled Football (FCF) draft.
 He was one of the players they franchise tagged.
 He scored a touchdown in the Beasts' game against the Zappers.

 In May 2022, Saulsberry was signed by the Edmonton Elks of the Canadian Football League (CFL).
 In two preseason games, he recorded six kick returns for 172 yards, four rushes for nine yards and two catches for 18 yards.
 Although released following training camp, he was re-signed to the practice roster in August.
 He made his debut against the Ottawa Redblacks on August 27, eventually became the team's main return specialist, and by October was one of the top five players in the league for punt return average with 11.6 yards per return.

 In a game against the Winnipeg Blue Bombers, Saulsberry recorded 175 kick return yards, the tenth most in a single game in team history, and with an additional 30 punt return yards became the first Edmonton player in nearly a decade with over 200 return yards in one game.
 By his sixth game, despite missing a large chunk of the season, he was ranked seventh in the league in kick return yards and tenth in punt return yards.
 He also averaged 85.7 kick return yards-per-game by that time by leading all of the CFL.
 Saulsberry finished the season having appeared in eight games, and recorded 948 total return yards, one reception for 17 yards, and one rush for seven yards.
 His longest return was 51 yards on a missed field goal return.
 He was named the Elks' most outstanding special teams player for the 2022 season.

 Death

 Saulsberry was shot at a party in Walls, Mississippi which is part of the Memphis metropolitan area, on December 17, 2022, five days after his 25th birthday.
 He died while en route to the hospital.
-The alleged shooter was arrested later that day.
+The shooter, 24-year-old Mark McDaniel, was arrested later that day.
+In November 2024, McDaniel was convicted of second degree murder after a three-day trial.
+The following month, he was sentenced to 20 years in prison plus five years of post-release supervision.